 2. Line the bottom of the sheet with matzoh, breaking extra pieces as necessary to fill in any spaces.

 3. In a 3-4 quart (3-4l) heavy duty saucepan, melt the butter and brown sugar together, and cook over medium heat, stirring, until the butter is melted and the mixture is beginning to boil.
 Boil for 3 minutes, stirring constantly.
-Remove from heat, add the salt and vanilla, and pour over matzoh, spreading with a heatproof spatula.
+Remove from heat, add the salt and vanilla, and pour over matzoh.
+Working quickly, spread the caramel with a heatproof spatula.

 4. Put the pan in the oven and reduce the heat to 350F (175C) degrees.
 Bake for 15 minutes.
 As it bakes, it will bubble up but make sure it’s not burning every once in a while.
 If it is in spots, remove from oven and reduce the heat to 325F (160C), then replace the pan.